develephant/corona-html5-sessionStorage-plugin/README.md

 In the __demo__ directory is a Corona project that you can build for HTML5 testing.

+## Notes

+ - You can view the "sessionStorage" data using the Google Chrome _Developer Tools_ window (or similar on other browsers).
+Click the _Application_ tab, and then _Session Storage_ (on the left side menu).

 ---

 &copy;2018 C. Byerley ([develephant](https://develephant.com))